SlickFromMars/Slick-Addons/README.md

 `haxelib git slick_modding https://github.com/SlickFromMars/Slick-Modding`

-Be sure to update often, as new features are added constantly!
+Be sure to update often as new features are added!

 ## About